China virus outbreak may wallop economy, financial markets

 While the ordinary flu kills hundreds of thousands of people each year, such new diseases raise alarm due to the uncertainties over how deadly they might be and how they might spread.
 That’s especially true during the annual mass travel of the Lunar New Year festival, which begins this week.

-“The cost to the global economy can be quite staggering in negative GDP terms if this outbreak reaches epidemic proportions as until this week, the market was underestimating the potential of the flu spreading,” Innes said in a report.
+“The cost to the global economy can be quite staggering in negative GDP terms if this outbreak reaches epidemic proportions,” Innes said in a report.

 In China, health officials stepped up screening for fevers.
 “We ask the public to avoid crowds and minimize the public gatherings to reduce the possibility of cross infection,” Li Bin, deputy director of the National Health Commission, said Wednesday.

-Just as with SARS, though, the impact of the disease is likely to fall heaviest on specific industries, such as hotels and airlines, railways, casinos and other leisure businesses and retailers, analysts said.
-Most declined Tuesday but rebounded on Wednesday as investors locked in profits ahead of the Lunar New Year holiday.
-The outbreak is a boon, meanwhile, for pharmaceutical companies and makers of protective masks and other medical gear.
+As with SARS, the impact of the disease is likely to fall heaviest on specific industries, such as hotels and airlines, railways, casinos and other leisure businesses and retailers, analysts said.

+In a statement on its website Wednesday, Shanghai Disney Resort said it was operating normally but understood if some guests wished to change their travel plans.
+The park said it would let guests reschedule their visits or refund their money.

+China’s Civil Aviation Administration called on airlines to offer free refunds for tickets in or out of Wuhan.

 “If the pneumonia couldn’t be contained in the short term, we expect China’s retail sales, tourism, hotel & catering, travel activities likely to be hit, especially in the first and second quarters,” said Ning Zhang of UBS.
 Government efforts to offset the shock would help, but growth will likely rebound less than earlier forecast, Zhang said.